hansreier/techreier/eDrops/src/main/resources/static/markdown/about/maintainable.md

     - Beware that test containers can be bad for automated tests included in the build.
     - It can be a good idea to write som integration tests without mocks that is not included in the build.
 - Use automated code checks to verify development standards, including security checks.
   - But it can be too rigid if too much of this.
-- Be careful with AI assisted development.
+- Be careful with AI assisted development:
   - I have mixed experience with GitHub Copilot, quite often my intentions is not what Copilot expects.
   - You can very quickly generate a lot of code more difficult to maintain with AI.
   - ChatGpt4 is better for explaining concepts and writing code examples.
   - The devil is in the details, this is where AI generated code often fails.
   - Proper testing and QA is always required when using AI generated code.
   - The source of the code is often unknown when using AI.
+This is a known danger.
-    - Obviously do not feed AI with business secrets, unless you are 100% certain it will not be used.
+  - Obviously do not feed AI with business secrets, unless you are 100% certain it will not be used an stored.
   - Follow company guidelines when using AI.
   - Using AI will get you up and running on unfamiliar tech more quickly.
+- Error handling and logging:
   - Use consistent error handling at the right level in the application, e.g. in controllers.
   - Throwing exceptions is for technical errors, not functional exceptions.
+  - In Kotlin an alternative to throwing an exception is to use a sealed class that consists success and error.
   - Implement a logging system, so errors is easily picked up by operations and developers.
+  - Follow guidelines for logging, use levels ERROR, WARNING, INFO and DEBUG.
 - Use explainable module names, variable names, class names and method names.
 - Documentation IS required, regardless of Clean Code.
   - In readme files saved within the codebase.